 Locate their contact information on your mortgage statement or their website.
 You can also find your servicer’s information in Mortgage Electronic Registration Systems (MERS), a database that tracks mortgages.

 You are eligible for FHA’s COVID-19 Forbearance (mortgage relief) if:

 - Your mortgage is insured by the FHA.

 - You can’t make your payments because you were affected by COVID-19.

 What are FHA Loans?

-Some home loans are insured by HUD’s Federal Housing Administration (FHA).
+Some home loans are insured by FHA, a part of the U.S. Department of Housing and Urban Development.
 Your mortgage servicer must follow FHA guidelines when working with these loans.

 |If you…||Then you…|

 |Have not yet requested FHA COVID-19 Forbearance||You must request this assistance from your mortgage servicer by May 31, 2023.
 The maximum amount of forbearance available to you is described in the chart below.|